donders-research-data-management/rdm-wiki/rdm-wiki/en/guides/ethics.md

 ## 2. Ethics approval for research involving human subjects

+A lot of the research at the DI is covered by existing approvals.
+For the DCC you can find those [http://www.ru.nl/socialsciences/ethics-committee/ethics-committee/](here) and for the DCCN [https://intranet.donders.ru.nl/index.php?id=4519](here).

+In case you need to apply for approval, please use the template informed consent forms and brochures below.
+These include the appropriate text for how we manage and share data.

 ## 2.1.
 Template informed consent forms

 ## 2.2.
 Template information brochures